The following Tax guidance note provides comprehensive and up to date legal information covering:

 Companies which form a group for capital gains purposes are able to transfer assets to one another free of corporation tax on chargeable gains.

-Each company is a separate legal person for tax purposes meaning that, in the absence of a special rule, an intra-group transfer of a capital asset between companies would be a disposal
+Each company is a separate legal person for tax purposes meaning that, in the absence of a special rule, an intra-group transfer of a capital asset between companies would be a disposal and would

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.